 - Fri 1 December – World AIDS Day

 Got news to share?
-Get published!
+We can help!

 Our website welcomed over 50,000 visitors in 2022.
-It’s registered with Google News and when coupled with our ever-growing social media reach, which provides access to an attentive audience in the tens of thousands, we’re a go-to digital destination for a range of content related to being LGBT+ in sports.
+It’s registered with Google News and when coupled with our ever-growing social media reach, which provides access to an engaged audience in the tens of thousands, we’re a go-to digital destination for a range of content related to being LGBT+ in sports.

-We encourage you to reach out to us for guidance through the media maze – perhaps you’ve put together a press release, or you’ve written a personal blog post that deserves to be read more widely.
-We’ve also done a lot of podcasting in recent years, such as for Football v Homophobia and Pride House International.
+We encourage you to reach out to us for guidance through the media maze – perhaps you’ve put together a press release, or you’ve written a personal blog post that deserves to be read more widely?
+We can help you get your content published, drive traffic, and achieve your goals.

 Meanwhile, if you’re already creating content, shout about it!
 Our Recommended page lists a variety of websites, podcasts and other outlets that cover the LGBT+ experience in sports, as well as a list of editors and journalists who regularly cover this topic and related themes.
 To ask to be added, get in touch.